 What to know about COVID-19 (novel Coronavirus) and state-mandated NY Disability and Paid Family Leave

 We have received many question about COVID-19 and how it relates to NY State Disability (DBL) and Paid Family Leave.
-Stay tuned for our updated, running list of FAQs.
+You can read our running list of FAQs here.

 ShelterPoint Continues to Closely Monitor the Situation

 We will continue to closely monitor the COVID-19 outbreak and remain flexible to adapt quickly under these hard-to-predict circumstances.
 All of us at ShelterPoint are dedicated to keeping you informed.
-Check our COVID-19 resource center for updats and details as they emerge.
-And be sure to subscribe for updates to stay current on the latest information we have available.
-If you have questions email firstname.lastname@example.org.
+Check back here for updates as things continue to evolve.
+If you have questions email email@example.com.